Electrical enclosure: Stainless steel and carbon steel

 Carbon steel and stainless steel are both used for enclosure construction due to their high durability and corrosion resistance.
 These materials are also moisture resistant and chemical resistant.
 They are the strongest of the construction options.
 Carbon steel can be hot or cold rolled.
 Hot rolled carbon steel is used for stamping and moderate forming applications.
 Cold rolled sheet is produced from low carbon steel and then cold reduced to a certain thickness and can meet ASTM A366 and ASTM A611 requirements.

 Stainless steel enclosures are suited for medical, pharma, and food industry applications since they are bacterial and fungal resistant due to their non-porous quality.
 Stainless steel enclosures may be specified to permit wash-down cleaning in, for example, food manufacturing areas.

 Aluminum

 Aluminum is chosen because of its light weight, relative strength, low cost, and corrosion resistance.
 It performs well in harsh environments and it is sturdy, capable of withstanding high impact with a high malleable strength.
-Aluminum also acts as a shield against electromagnetic interference.